dougg0k/ai-chat-project-exporter/README.md

 ## Not planned

-- Full chats backup - However, it would be possible.
+- All chats in account backup - However, it would be possible.